postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/grpc-request-interface.md

 Unary is the traditional request-response communication pattern also used in HTTP.
 The client invokes a request with all the details and the server gives back a single response.

-To invoke a unary request, select the method from the **Method selection dropdown**, add the details and select **Invoke**.
+To invoke a unary request, select the method from the **Method selection** dropdown, add the details and select **Invoke**.
 The server processes the sent information and gives back a response.

 ### Invoking a client streaming method